gatsbyjs/gatsby/docs/blog/2018-01-22-getting-started-gatsby-and-wordpress/index.md

 ##Onward

-While this isn't a tutorial -- more a guided walkthrough of me familiarizing and stepping through an initial Gatsby setup -- if you're following along with the [demo code](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-wordpress) you're probably close to (or already!) seeing your WordPress data populate your Gatsby dev site if you run `gatsby develop`!
+While this isn't a tutorial -- more a guided walkthrough of me familiarizing and stepping through an initial Gatsby setup -- if you're following along with the [demo code](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-wordpress) you're probably close to (or already!) seeing your WordPress data populate your Gatsby dev site if you run `npm run develop`!

 ##Sidenotes